 I cofounded Progeny Ventures, a consultancy that supports fundraising and monetization strategies for early stage companies within the social- and environmental- impact spaces.
 It has been rewarding and knowledge-expanding to work with companies forging new markets in Agricultural Technology, Distributed Hydropower, Remote Voting, and Longevity Therapy.
 Media and AI are well represented within the trajectories of companies with whom Progeny has been recently working.

-I am currently developing Laughing Krill, an organization normalizing in-home professional garment production so that any sewing machinist can produce our garments regardless of their proximity to a production studio or their availability for conventional timeline expectations.
-The goal is to fortify the culture of purchases outside of traditional fashion supply chains, and to standardize the distributed crafting of replicable products so that self employment is more attainable.
+I am currently developing Laughing Krill, a design studio utilizing repurposed textiles for one-off garments based on a simple, modular pattern that can play host to a variety of textile compositions.
+Laughing Krill seeks to normalize in-home professional garment production so that any sewing machinist can produce our garments regardless of their proximity to a production studio or their availability for conventional timeline expectations.
+Longer term, our goal is to fortify the culture of purchases outside of traditional fashion supply chains, and to standardize the distributed crafting of replicable products so that self employment is more attainable.

 I received a BA (Hons) from Central Saint Martins, where I studied womenswear fashion and explored apparel ideas for speculative futures.
 I received a MDes from Harvard University’s Graduate School of Design, where I studied interrelationships between irl society and algorithmically structured social flows.
 While at Harvard I was affiliated with groups/courses/selections at Harvard Innovation Labs, the Berkman Klein Center for Internet and Society, and MIT Media Lab.
 While at Central Saint Martins I was finalist for a prize sponsored by Louis Vuitton.